csc-training/elements-of-hpc/intro/applications.md

 ## Spreading of aerosols in the air

 When people breathe, they emit aerosols into the air.
-The spreading of these aerosols can be studied with supercomputers which helps us to fight the COVID pandemic.
+The spreading of these aerosols can be studied with supercomputers, which in turn helps us in fighting the COVID pandemic.
 The aerosol particles are vanishingly small and light, so that they can be regarded as points being moved around by the air.
 The motion of the air itself is a very complex thing to simulate.
 Even in seemingly gentle conditions, such as blowing away the vapour over a cup of